LisaDziuba/Awesome-AI-tools-for-product-development/README.md

 - [Mutable](https://mutable.ai) - Build fast with production quality using AI.
 Code Assistant.
 Free trial available.

+## Coding Automation & Coding Assistants

+* [Copilot](https://github.com/features/copilot) - Your AI pair programmer.
+GitHub Copilot uses the OpenAI Codex to suggest code and entire functions in real-time, right from your editor.
+Free trial available.
+* [Codeium](https://www.codeium.com/) - Codeium is the modern coding superpower, a code acceleration toolkit built on cutting edge AI technology.
+With easy integration into editors, you can focus on being the best software developer, not the best code monkey.
+Free 14-day trial.
+* [Replit](https://replit.com) - Replit recently added a feature called Ghostwriter that uses AI to complete code.
+Write and run code in 50+ languages in your browser with Replit, a powerful IDE, compiler, & interpreter.
+Free subscription option.
+* [Programminghelper](https://www.programming-helper.com/) - Code faster with the help of AI.
+Generate code just by typing a text description.
+AI will create the code for you.
+Test it now.
+No free trial.
+* [Tabnine](https://www.tabnine.com/) - Whether you’re part of a team, or a developer working on your own, Tabnine will help you write code faster – all in your favorite IDE.
+Free trial available.
+* [Spellbox](https://spellbox.app/) - AI coding assistant for busy programmers.
+Solve any programming or engineering problem with A.I in seconds.
+No free trial or subscription option.
+* [CodeAssist](https://plugins.jetbrains.com/plugin/20085-codeassist) - CodeAssist (for Intellij) is an AI assistant / chatbot / copilot for programming.
+It generates or changes the code, given a description of the changes that you want to make.
+After installing, you can open it by clicking "CodeAssist" tab in the bottom-left corner.
+CodeAssist works with all popular programming languages.
+No free trial or subscription option.
+* [CodeGeeX](https://huggingface.co/spaces/THUDM/CodeGeeX) - CodeGeeX is a large-scale multilingual code generation model with 13 billion parameters, pre-trained on a large code corpus of more than 20 programming languages.
+CodeGeeX supports 15+ programming languages for both code generation and translation.
+Free trial available.
+* [Cheat Layer](https://cheatlayer.com/) - No-Code Business Automation.
+Cheat layer solves impossible business automation problems using a combination of no-code tools and machine learning to function as your personal software engineer.
+Free trial available.
+* [AI CLI](https://github.com/abhagsain) - Open Source GPT -3 Powered CLI.
+The current prompt length is ~840 tokens and the pricing for text-davinci-002 is $0.02 for 1K tokens which is ~$0.017/command.
+We'll see if we can improve the response as well as reduce the per-command-cost with fine-tuning.
+No free trial or subscription option available.
+* [Amazon CodeWhisperer](https://aws.amazon.com/codewhisperer/) - Amazon CodeWhisperer is a machine learning (ML)–powered service that helps improve developer productivity by generating code recommendations based on their comments in natural language and code in the integrated development environment (IDE).
+No free trial or subscription option available.
+* [Duino Code Generator](https://www.duinocodegenerator.com/) - Automatically generate code for any Arduino compatible board with a single click.
+Let AI do the hard work so you can spend more time tinkering!
+Free.
+* [Hey GitHub](https://githubnext.com/projects/hey-github) - This tool helps you write code without touching the keyboard.
+It uses your voice to code without typing by talking with GitHub Copilot.
+Free trial available.
+* [CodeSquire](https://codesquire.ai) - AI code writing assistant for data scientists, engineers, and analysts.
+Get code completions and suggestions as you type.
+Free trial available.
+* [Buildt](https://www.buildt.ai) - AI-powered search to find code by searching for what it does, not just what it is.
+Once you find the part of the codebase their AI allows you to make changes simply by describing what you want.
+No free trial or free subscription option.
+* [Sketch](https://github.com/approximatelabs/sketch) - Sketch is an AI code-writing assistant for pandas users that understands the context of your data, greatly improving the relevance of suggestions.
+Sketch is usable in seconds and doesn't require adding a plugin to your IDE.
+Free.
+* [Clippy AI](https://marketplace.visualstudio.com/items?itemName=clippy-ai) - Clippy AI (VS Code Extension) is a simple wrapper around OpenAI Codex.
+It allows you to send Codex your current file as well as some instructions in plain-text English.
+It then opens a diff view in your editor so you can easily see the suggested changes and accept or reject them.
+Free trial available.
+* [BlackBox AI](https://www.useblackbox.io/) - BlackBox AI is a AI powered coding assistant so you can code 10x faster.
+It enables you to turn any question into code and features like extract code from any video and code autocompletion.
+Free trial available.
+* [WhatTheDiff](https://whatthediff.ai) - Your AI-powered code review assistant.
+Save costly developer time by automating pull request summaries.
+Open a pull request and get a summary of the changes in seconds.
+Instantly understand the implications of small pull requests and get a huge headstart on big ones.
+No free trial or free subscription option.
+* [Mutable](https://mutable.ai) - Build fast with production quality using AI.
+Free trial available.
+* [Stenography](https://stenography.dev/) - Finally.
+Automatic Documentation.
+No free trial or free subscription option.
+* [Kodezi ai](https://kodezi.com/) - Kodezi is the AI developer tool assistant that auto-corrects your code.
+Improve your code instantly using AI, get your bugs removed using Kodezi.
+Free trial available.
+* [Fig AI](https://fig.io/user-manual/ai) - A seamless add-on to your existing terminal, Fig integrates with the most popular terminals, shells & IDEs.
+No free trial or free subscription option.
+* [AskCodi](https://www.askcodi.com) - Write Syntax, Comments, and Tests.
+Faster.
+Easier.
+Better.
+AskCodi is made keeping in mind the needs of developers to avoid redundant tasks, therefore resulting in less time spent on development and more time to execute.
+No free trial or subscription.
+* [Maverick](https://marketplace.visualstudio.com/items?itemName=YurtsAI.maverick&) - Maverick is a code completion tool powered by AI.
+Built at Yurts, Maverick focuses on delivering the best code completion on your local machine without reaching out to any APIs or knowledge bases.
+Free trial available.

 ## AI Logo Generator

 * [Looka](https://looka.grsm.io) - Looka Logo Maker combines your logo design preferences with Artificial Intelligence to help you create a custom logo you'll love.
 Free trial available.